MicrosoftDocs/azure-ai-docs/articles/ai-services/multimodal-intelligence/speech/how-to/set-up-post-call-analytics.md

      * Australia East

 * An audio file (less than 2 hours long and less than 200 MB in size) in one of the formats and codecs supported.
-Multimodal Intelligence speech capabilities supports multiple audio formats and codecs, such as:
+Multimodal Intelligence speech capabilities support multiple audio formats and codecs, such as:

 * `WAV`
 * `MP3`